 The iPhone 12 line got quite the makeover, thanks to flatter sides instead of the iPhone 11's rounded design.
 This retro-modern look is appealing, even if the sides dig into your hands a bit more.

 The biggest design change is the Ceramic Shield display on every iPhone 12 model.
 Apple promises 4x the drop performance compared to the iPhone 11 series, and thus far various iPhone 12 drop tests look very promising.

 Unfortunately, rumors of a slimmer notch for the iPhone 12 did not come to pass; its iPhone 12's cutout for its TrueDepth camera and earpiece is the same size as before.
 (The iPhone 13 finally did get a smaller notch.)

 However, Apple has trimmed the bezel around the Super Retina XDR displays in all iPhone 12 models, resulting in a slightly more expansive screen-to-body ratio.
 According to Apple's measurements, the 6.1-inch iPhone 12 is 11% thinner, 15% smaller and 16% lighter than the 6.1-inch iPhone 11.

 The iPhone 12 and 12 mini come in five colors (black, white, Product Red, blue and green), while the iPhone 12 Pro and Pro Max come in four (graphite, silver, gold and Pacific Blue).

 iPhone 12 vs iPhone 11: Display

-All four iPhone 12 models will reportedly feature OLED displays, while the iPhone 11 offered an LCD screen.
+All four iPhone 12 models feature Super Retina XDR OLED displays like the iPhone 11 Pro, while the iPhone 11 offered an LCD screen.

 iPhone 12 vs iPhone 11: Specs and performance